Winter Sale Limited Time 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: geek65

 Questions 46

-You are carrying out an audit at a single-site organisation seeking certification to ISO 9001 for the first time.
-The organisation manufactures
+You are conducting an audit at a single-site organisation seeking certification to ISO 9001 for the first time.
+The organisation manufactures cosmetics for major retailers and the name of the retailer supplied appears on the product packaging.
+Sales turnover has increased significantly over the past five years

 Options: